 Chorography

-In the seventeenth century this was a term much used to refer to antiquarian studies of topography, place, community, history, memory.
-Camden’s Brittania (1586) was a classic chorography from the English Renaissance.
+In the seventeenth century chorography was a term used to refer to antiquarian works that dealt in topography, place, community, history, memory.
+Camden’s Britannia (1586) was a classic chorography from the English Renaissance.

-With the consolidation of disciplines of space and place in the late eighteenth century, chorography was subsumed under geography, topography and archaeology.
+With the consolidation of disciplines of space and place in the late eighteenth century, chorography became geography, topography and archaeology, journalism and cartography.

-I am using the term to raise questions again of the way we conceive and how we relate land and inhabitation.
-And fundamentally to reconnect place and land with the the rhetorical features of “memorable places”.
+Some of us are using the word again to raise questions of the way we conceive and how we relate to land and its people, creatures, plants – inhabitation.
+And fundamentally to reconnect place and land with the the features of “memorable places”.

 “Reflecting eighteenth century antiquarian approaches to place, which included history, folklore, natural history and hearsay, the deep map attempts to record and represent the grain and patina of place through juxtapositions and interpenetrations of the historical and the contemporary, the political and the poetic, the discursive and the sensual; the conflation of oral testimony, anthology, memoir, biography, natural history and everything you might ever want to say about a place …”